Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 82. What is the medical definition of ventilation?

-It is a mechanism by which oxygen is carried from the atmosphere to the alveoli, and carbon dioxide is carried from the alveoli to the atmosphere.
+Ventilation is the process by which oxygen is transported from the atmosphere to the alveoli and carbon dioxide is expelled from the alveoli to the atmosphere.

 83. What is the driving pressure?

-It is the pressure difference between two points in a tube or vessel, and it is also the force moving gas or fluid through the tube or vessel.
+Driving pressure is the pressure difference between two points in a tube or vessel, driving gas or fluid through it.

 84. What is transpulmonary pressure?

-It is the difference between barometric pressure and alveolar pressure.
+Transpulmonary pressure is the difference between alveolar pressure and pleural pressure.

 85. What is transmural pressure?

-It is the pressure difference that occurs across the airway wall subtracting the intra-airway pressure from the pressure on the outside of the airway.
+Transmural pressure is the pressure difference across the airway wall, calculated by subtracting intra-airway pressure from the pressure outside the airway.

 86. What is positive transmural pressure?

-It exists when the pressure within the airway is greater than the pressure outside of the airway.
+Positive transmural pressure occurs when the pressure inside the airway is greater than the pressure outside the airway.

 87. What is negative transmural pressure?

-It exists when the pressure outside the airway is greater than inside the airway.
+Negative transmural pressure occurs when the pressure outside the airway is greater than the pressure inside the airway.

 88. What is transthoracic pressure?

-The difference between alveolar pressure and body surface pressure
+Transthoracic pressure is the difference between alveolar pressure and body surface pressure.

-89. How does the chest wall move on a natural tendency?
+89. How does the chest wall move on its natural tendency?

 90. How do the lungs move on their natural tendency?